galatasarayuniversity/libhand/README.md

   comments.
 The examples directory requires the hand_cpp directory to be compiled and setup first

-- hand_matlab - contains the interface code for MATLAB, along with MATLAB examples.
-To compile hand_matlab, you need a recent version of MATLAB that is setup to compile with mex.
+- matlab - contains the interface code for MATLAB, along with MATLAB examples.
+To compile matlab, you need a recent version of MATLAB that is setup to compile with mex.
 Make sure you can compile C the example code that comes with your installation of MATLAB before trying to compile the LibHand MATLAB interface.
 Alternatively, you can download a